essdot/js-lessons/doc/prototypes.md

 This is why the convention of naming constructors with a capital letter is so important!
 Always do it, always always always.

+## `instanceof` operator

+`instanceof` takes two operands: an object on the left, and a function on the right. `instanceof` returns `true` if the function is the constructor of the object, or any object in the prototype chain.

+(Technically, it can take any value on the left side.
+But only objects have constructors, so if the left-hand value is not an object, it will return `false`.)

 ## You don't need `new`

 When you use the `new` operator, it forces the creation of a new object.
-If you decide later on that you don't want your function to be called that way, you're stuck.
+If you make a module that exports a constructor and then decide later on that you don't want your function to be called that way, you're stuck.
 Your users are already calling it with `new`, you have to keep shipping a constructor or it will be a breaking change for your users.

-So there are downsides to using `new`, and yet, we already have other ways to create objects.
-We have `Object.create` and we have the object-literal syntax, and they don't have the downsides that `new` does.
-So why do we need `new`?
-We don't!
-Think about not using it at all:
+Instead of exporting a constructor, you can just export a function that calls `new` itself if the functionality of your module is implemented in an object-oriented fashion.

+## Creating objects without `new`

+JavaScript has other ways to create objects: `Object.create` and the object-literal syntax.
+These can be used instead of constructors and `new`. `Object.create` creates a new object, and the new object's prototype is the argument you pass to `Object.create`.

 ```javascript
 let proto = {